Spring 2025 Curriculum Committee Meeting Times and Location:

 To Propose A New Course

-• Complete a New Course Proposal Form.
+• Complete a New Course Proposal Form (found in Curriculum Sharepoint)

 • Once your course proposal receives approval by the Curriculum Committee (email will come from the Curriculum Chair), use the New Course Entry Guidelines and other resources to create your Course Outline in Curriqunet META.